martadomin/Cavity_mediated_interaction_TFM/README.md

 ├── python/
 │   ├── imaginary_time_evolution.py   # generates the two-body cavity-mediated wavefunction
 │   └── requirements.txt
-└── (data output directories, e.g. numpy_arrays_VMC_130726/, are created at
+└── (data output directories, e.g. numpy_arrays_VMC/, are created at
     runtime next to wherever a driver script is *run from* — see "Data paths" below; they are gitignored, not part of this tree)
 ```

-`julia/src/` is the single source of truth for the trial wavefunction, particle moves,
+`julia/src/` contains all the shared code (trial wavefunction, particle moves, energy
-and energy estimators; both `run_vmc.jl` and `dmc/dmc_core.jl` include it (via
-`VMCCore.jl`) rather than each keeping their own copy, so a fix made once (e.g. to the
+calculation) that both VMC and DMC use.
+Instead of each having its own copy for the
+basic functions which are calculated in the same way (energy, and such), they both
+include the same files from `src/`, so when you fix a bug or improve something, it
-wavefunction or the kinetic-energy evaluation) is automatically picked up everywhere.
+automatically works everywhere.
-The five files under `src/` split along physical function, not just line count:
-geometry/root-finding, wavefunction evaluation, MC move proposals, energy estimators,
-and the sampler loop that ties them together — each can be read, tested, or modified on
-its own. `VMCCore.jl` just includes them in dependency order; nothing else changed
-functionally when the split happened (I diffed every resulting file against the
-original to confirm).

 ## Workflow